 The Stanley Park ceremony is small compared to most other Remembrance Day events in the Lower Mainland.
 It attracts up to a couple of hundred people most years and lasts for less than an hour.
 The ceremony usually begins at 10:40 am and finishes by about 11:30.

-In normal years, after the ceremonies in Stanley Park there is a reception with refreshments and informational displays at the Vancouver Rowing Club which is located at 450 Stanley Park Drive (near the entrance to the park).
+After the ceremonies in Stanley Park there is often a reception with refreshments and informational displays at the Vancouver Rowing Club which is located at 450 Stanley Park Drive (near the entrance to the park).

 JAPANESE CANADIANS, WAR AND BC TRIVIA

 During the First World War over 200 Japanese Canadians enlisted in Alberta to fight in the Canadian Armed Forces.
 British Columbia, meanwhile, shamefully did not allow Canadians of Japanese descent to volunteer in the war effort.

 The Japanese Canadian War Memorial has been a Stanley Park landmark since 1920 and is in honour of those who died serving their country (including Japanese Canadians who lost their lives at the Battle of Vimy Ridge in 1917).

 To learn more about the role of Japanese Canadians in our country’s past war efforts (as well as the discrimination they faced), be sure to attend the November 11th ceremonies at Stanley Park and the post-service reception at the Rowing Club.

 Tips and Advice